 |Valley Art Center|

-Jeff Dean, President
+Jeff Dean, Past President

 Jeff Dean is a former member of the Ohio House of Representatives and State Board of Education of Ohio.
 Currently, he’s in his third term of office as an elected member of the State Central Committee of the Ohio Republican Party and Treasurer and Chairman of the Board for the Cuyahoga County Republican Party.
 He recently retired after 24 years as Executive Director and General Counsel for the International Society of Explosives Engineers and its Education Foundation based in Cleveland.